Obtaining other approvals - managing native vegetation

 The Land Management Framework does not apply in urban zones, environmental conservation zones and R5 large lot residential zones of NSW.
 Instead, State Environmental Planning Policy (Vegetation in Non-Rural Areas) 2017 (Urban vegetation SEPP) will apply in these areas.

-However, certain clearing under the Native Vegetation Act 2003, including for routine agricultural management activities, which is currently permitted in environmental zones and R5 large lot residential zones will continue to be permitted under the Urban Vegetation SEPP.
-Such clearing may only be used on agricultural properties and only until 25 August 2018.
+However, certain native vegetation management, including clearing under the Native Vegetation Act 2003, including for Routine Agricultural Management Activities (RAMAs), which is currently permitted in environmental zones and R5 large lot residential zones will continue to be permitted under the Urban Vegetation SEPP.
+Such clearing may only be used on agricultural properties and only until 25 August 2020.

-Any clearing which forms part of that activity will be considered as part of the development application.
-For information about what activities require development consent, contact your local Council.
+Any native vegetation management, including clearing which forms part of that activity will be considered as part of the development application.
+For information about what activities require development consent, contact your local council.

 Forestry Act 2012